 Who Makes the Knife?

 This is something that is quite funny.
 Bob Kramer is an American Knife Maker, but the company that makes it is German.
 The place where its manufacturer is in Seiki City Japan.
 I guess you can argue that you are getting the best of each country.
 But You can also argue that switching hands so many time loses its quality.
-In my opinion, its still a good product.
+Its still a good product, just a little weird how it gets ferried around.

 Bob Kramer Chef Knife Flaws and Issues

 Since these knives are hand made, there are a lot of variation from one knife to the next.
 I personally have dealt with quite a bit of issue with the knife.
-One issue that I dealt with is the thickness of it will vary from the center to the tip.
-Another is that quite a few of them will lean to one side.
-What I mean is that the tip leans to one over the other.
-Quite frankly, there is a lot of quality control issue with the knife.
+One problem is the thickness of it will vary from the center to the tip.
+Another is that quite a few of them will taper to one side.
+The cause of this is most likely due to the sharpening process, but since its handmade it should be expected.
+Considering the cost, there is a lot of quality control issue with these knives.
 I recommend you inspect each knife you get and make sure you get one that is acceptable for you.

 Which Model Should You Get?

-You should get one that fit your situation and preference the best.
+You should get one that fit your needs and preference the best.
 The cheapest option is the essential version.
-Those are rust resistance and they are generally really good.
+Those are rust resistance and great for most casual cooks.
 The Damascus and Meiji Line are really pretty but you pay a premium for it.
-I personally would choose the Carbon Steel knives as they are the one that is closest to what Bob Kramer makes personally.
-Although just be aware that you have to keep up with the maintenance.
-They do rust easily and some are put off by that.
+I personally would choose the Carbon Steel model as they are the one that is closest Bob Kramer original design.
+The problem is that they are prone to rust and you do need to keep up with maintenance.

 Bob Kramer Chef Knife Thoughts